 Jeff Koons's artworks rarely inspire moderate responses, and this is one signal of the importance of his achievement.
 Focusing on some of the most unexpected objects as models for his work, Koons's works eschew typical standards of "good taste" in art and zero in rather precisely on the vulnerabilities of hierarchies and value systems.
 As critic Christopher Knight has written "He turns the traditional cliché of the work of art inside out: Rather than embodying a spiritual or expressive essence of a highly individuated artist, art here is composed from a distinctly American set of conventional middle-class values."

 Since his first solo show in 1980, Koons's work has been widely exhibited internationally in solo and group exhibitions.
 Recent solo shows include the Museo Archeologico Nazionale di Napoli (2003), the Astrup Fearnley Museum of Modern Art, Oslo (2004), which traveled to the Helsinki City Art Museum (2005); Museum of Contemporary Art, Chicago (2008); "Jeff Koons: Versailles," château de Versailles, France (2008–09).
 In 2009 alone, Koons had four major solo exhibitions in public institutions: the Museum of Contemporary Art, Chicago; the rooftop of the Metropolitan Museum of Art, New York; the Neue Nationalgalerie, Berlin; and the Serpentine Gallery, London.
 Most recently, the Beyeler Foundation hosted Koons's first solo exhibition in a Swiss museum.
 Exhibitions also opened last June in Frankfurt where Koons's paintings were presented at Schirn Kunsthalle in Frankfurt while his sculptures were shown with works from the Liebieghaus Skulpturensammlung permanent collection.
-The Whitney plans a major retrospective of his work in 2014.
+The Whitney mounted a major retrospective of his work in 2014.
 Koons lives and works in New York City.